nferro/tera-docker/README.md

   This Docker image expects the environment variables `PORT` and `PASSWORD` to define on which port the GUI listens and what password should be used to authenticate.
 By default port is `8080` and password is `changeme`.

 ## Main network
+  Run Docker from TERA folder.
     Run interactively (forwarding ports 8080 for Web Interface and 30000 for the node):
  ```
  docker run -it -p 8080:8080 -p 30000:30000 \
    -v $(pwd)/DATA:/DATA \